-Growing Prairie Fire Chillies
+Growing Prairie Fire Chillies and seeds

-Growing Prairie Fire Chillies is easy and you start them off in the normal way - one seed per module in a seed tray of soil or good compost - I personally always use compost as it is far more sterile than soil.
+Growing Prairie Fire Chillies from seed is easy and you start them off in the normal way - one seed per module in a seed tray of soil or good compost - I personally always use compost as it is far more sterile than soil.

 After germination keep them in the usual place - a sunny windowsill or greenhouse but we don't really advise growing them outside on the patio if you want a decent crop.
 Do that and you are at the mercy of the weather and your crop will be half of what it should be.